webapp-study-group/public-repo/session-4/README.md

 ## Exercise 3: HK salary tax calculator

-> calculate how much tax should you pay
+> let user input annual income, then calculate how much tax should be paid

 Including both progressive rate and standard rate in the calculate.